shilpa-acog/blog/IT-HOME/Github.md

 ```sh
 rsync -av ~/.ssh/id_rsa ~/.ssh/id_rsa.pub shilpa@own3:~/.ssh/
 ```
+* you need to add id_rsa.pub key in server as authosized_keys in .ssh directory for remote Access Authentication.
-* By adding these key pair into your server it will be easy to cloning authentication.
+* You need to add both public and private **id_rsa**, and **id_rsa.pub** key pair in .ssh directory in your server. it will be easy to cloning authentication.

 ## Git: basics you need to know: